-Cord cutting can sound scary at first, with a ton of options and decisions to make, but you will find it is surprisingly easy and you may already have everything you need.
+Cord cutting can sound scary at first, with a ton of options and decisions to make, but you will find it is surprisingly easy.
+In fact, you may already have everything you need.
 We want to be here to help you cancel cable TV and legally stream your content online so you pay less and still get all your shows.

 Step 1.
 Streaming Services